 High quality support for learning within mainstream lessons is the most important factor in helping pupils with SEND to make good progress alongside their peers.
 There may be occasions when the school feels that some additional support within lessons may help your child to make better progress.
 This is by no means always the case.
 However, if some additional small group or one to one support within lessons is planned, the school will explain how this will work, what the aims of this support will be and how and when the impact of this support will be reviewed.
-Most importantly, this support should be aiming to make your child more independent in lessons

-We are able to offer a variety of targeted programmes of support which are delivered by our trained support staff, to address gaps in pupils' development.
-These may take place in small groups, or on a 1:1 basis, depending on need, and are recorded on pupils' individual pupil provision maps.
+Most importantly, this support should be aiming to make your child more independent in lessons made immediately.
+We are also able to offer a variety of interventions which are delivered by our teaching assistants to address gaps in pupils' development.
+These may take place in small groups, or on a 1:1 basis, depending on need, and are recorded on pupils' IPPM.
 This support may take place within the classroom, or in a smaller, quiet space.